 The North Pacific gray whales have two distinct isolated populations: the Eastern stock and the Western stock.
 Whales along the west coast of North America belong to the eastern North Pacific stock.

-While, whales located along the coast of eastern Asia, belong to Western North Pacific otherwise known as the “Korean” stock.
+While on the other hand, whales located along the coast of eastern Asia belong to Western North Pacific, otherwise known as the “Korean” stock.